-See Parameters for Export and Refresh Oracle Schema via Data Pump on page 194 for detailed descriptions of all input parameters for this workflow, including default values.
+See Oracle - Parameters for Export and Refresh Schema via Data Pump on page 194 for detailed descriptions of all input parameters for this workflow, including default values.

-- 3. In the workflow editor, expose any additional parameters that you need (see How to Expose Additional Workflow Parameters on page 213).
+- In the workflow editor, expose any additional parameters that you need (see How to Expose Additional Workflow Parameters on page 213).
 You will specify values for these parameters when you create the deployment. - 4.
 Save the changes to the workflow (click Save in the lower right corner). - 5.
-Create a new deployment (see Create a Deployment on page 18 for instructions). - a.
+Create a new deployment (see "Create a Deployment" in HP DMA Quick Start Tutorial for instructions). - a.
 On the Targets tab, select all the target servers-both source and destination-that will participate in this database refresh.
 The targets that you select here will be available in the Target Parameters drop-down menus on the Run page (see step 7). - b.
 On the Parameters tab, specify values for the required parameters listed in step 2 and any additional parameters that you exposed in step 3.
 You do not need to specify values for those parameters whose default values are appropriate for your environment. - 6.
 Save the deployment (click Save in the lower right corner). - 7.
-Run the workflow using this deployment (see Run Your Workflow on page 19 for instructions).
+Run the workflow using this deployment (see "Run Your Workflow" in HP DMA Quick Start Tutorial for instructions).